 There is a minimum 14 day rest period.
 Then the return to activity period starts over a 6 day period for adults, 8 days for children allowing more time for recovery.
 This is a total of 21 days for adults and 23 for children (under 20’s).
 If the athlete shows any signs of symptoms they do not move forward and the time from sport can be as long as necessary until symptoms are clear.
 More detailed information on the IRFU’s Return to Play Protocol can be found here.

 As games evolve, rugby specifically, you do have to wonder what the future holds for our athletes.
 The recent release of “Concussion”, a Hollywood block buster starring Will Smith who plays the forensic neuropathologist who performed the autopsy of Mike Webster, a former NFL star, in 2002 will further magnify the world wide problem.
 Webster died at the young age of 50 after experiencing dementia and depression, and cross sectional studies carried out on his brain were consistent with chronic traumatic encephalopathy, a degenerative brain disease.
 This was one of 87 cases of this disease in deceased NFL footballers.

-So as I tuck my 2 year old boy into bed tonight (after our usual one hour bed time battle) I think to myself: “Is rugby something I would like to see my boys play like their Dad?”.
+So as I tuck my 2 year old boy into bed tonight (after our usual one hour bed time battle) I think to myself: “Is rugby something I would like to see my boys play like their Dad in the past?”.
 It’s a thought I am happy to park for a few years.
-But as sleep deprivation from his teething 5 month old brother has me presenting with signs similar to concussion it becomes clear the life time of worry ahead of us (and many more sleepless nights) has not yet begun.
+But as sleep deprivation from his teething 5 month old brother has me presenting with signs similar to concussion it becomes clear that the life time of worry ahead of us as parents (and many more sleepless nights) has not yet begun.